karim-sharkawy/Notions-of-Positivity-and-Complexity-in-Quantum-Information-Theory/README.md

-#this code was creating by Raja Darshini of Purdue Univeristy
+# This code was creating by Raja Darshini of Purdue Univeristy

-# Generates pseudo-random numbers
+#Generates pseudo-random numbers
 import random
 from sympy import symbols, solve, And, Eq from sympy.solvers.inequalities import reduce_rational_inequalities